hsghori/CS-Notes/parallel_programming_notes.md

 geometry: margin=1in
 ---

-### Introdcution to Parallel Programming
+# Laws of Parallel Programming

+### Measuring Parallelism
 - Moore's Law
 	- The number of transistors that can be inexpensively placed on an integrated circuit doubles approximately every two years.
-	- This "law" has held for the last fifty yeats.
+	- This "law" has held for the last fifty years.
-- Moor's law is technically true but deoesn't mean our chips are faster.
+- Moor's law is technically true but doesn't mean our chips are faster.
 - Dennard scaling
 	- As transistors get smaller, their power density stays constant - power is proportional to area.